Guest article: Training with FUNino

 • Let the children practice freely.
 Avoid coaching as much as possible.

-• The two goals promote children's creativity.
-You are free to decide whether to overcome the defender with a pass or in a 1vs1.
+• The two goals encourage the children's creativity.
+They can decide freely whether they want to overcome the defender with a pass or in a 1v1 situation.

 Exercise 3: FUNino game